Day 1 – February 18, 2022

 Transfer from Ranthambhore to Jaipur – 3 hours.
-From Jaipur, take a 1 hour flight back to Delhi.
-On arrival be met by a representative who will assist the group for a transfer to the hotel near the airport.
+From Jaipur, take a 1-hour flight back to Delhi.
+On arrival be met by a representative who will assist the group with a transfer to the hotel near the airport.
 Time permitting; we will head to some wetlands around Delhi.

 Day 15 - March 4, 2022

 Travel to the Himalayas with birding stops enroute

 Our preferred choice would be to take a flight from Delhi to Pantnagar Airport (PGH) and drive 3 hours to Pangot.
 Closer to the tour, the availability and schedule of the flight will be evaluated and confirmed.
 If not, we would undertake a 7-8 or so hour drive subject to traffic.
 On arrival, we will spend time around the lodge.

 Possible Species: Great Barbet, Blue-throated Barbet, Red-bellied Blue Magpie, Blue Whistling Thrush, Streaked Laughing Thrush, Striated Laughing Thrush, Eurasian Jay, Eurasian Black Bird

 Day 16 - March 5, 2022